ellailan/pm/prompts.md

 When I log in from the Vercel deployment, I get a 405 error.
 Make sure I always log in when I come to see the site first.

 **Result:**
-- Added `path: "/"` to auth cookie so it's sent to all routes (was scoped to /api/auth/ by default)
+- Added `path: "/"` to the auth cookie so it is sent to all routes (was scoped to `/api/auth/` by default)
 - Added `maxAge: 60 * 60 * 24 * 7` (7 days) for persistent login between visits
-- Added GET handler to login API to prevent 405 errors from direct URL hits
+- Added a GET handler to the login API to prevent 405 errors from direct URL hits
 - Fixed logout cookie deletion to use `path: "/"` with `maxAge: 0`
-- Wrapped `useSearchParams()` in Suspense boundary on login page (pre-existing build error)
+- Wrapped `useSearchParams()` in a Suspense boundary on the login page (pre-existing build error)

 ## Prompt 38 — Fix Create Ticket Not Working